How do you make children listen to you read books--you don't. You invite those interested to listen.

 I held the book in the air and called.
 "Storytime."

 Most of the children ignored me, but a boy who'd been playing with a car parked it and came to the circle.
-He pulled a book off the shelve.
+He pulled a book off the shelf.
 "Read this book."

 "I'll read this one first and then I'll read yours," I told him.

-"I have a pony," a girl said, loudly.
+"I have a bunny," a girl said, loudly.

 "No, you don't," another girl said.